DiweiZhu/OpenStackClient-CS6620NEU21Fall/README.md

 ### Development Environment Setup

 A devstack is setup for our development.
 DevStack is a series of extensible scripts used to quickly bring up a complete OpenStack environment based on the latest versions of everything from git master.
 It is used interactively as a development environment and as the basis for much of the OpenStack project’s functional testing.
-For each command we are working on, this devstack is uttilized to test the functionality of the command.
+For each command we are working on, this devstack is utilized to test the functionality of the command.

-Ssh jump server is setup.
-Because of the fact that we need 5 development instance for our 5 members and the have only 2 floating IP addresses in our OpenStack project, we need to setup an ssh jump server so that everyone of us can ssh to the development instance of our own.
+We need 5 development instance for our 5 team members.
+However, we have only 2 floating IP addresses in our OpenStack project.
+As a result, we need to setup a ssh jump server  so that everyone of us can ssh to the development instance of our own.

 ### Nova commands migrated